- Spoonflower is asking me to complete tax information, which is something I’ve never had to do on other POD sites. What does this mean?

 If you are an individual who is not a US taxpayer, we will ask you to complete the Form W-8BEN (for an individual) or form W-8BEN-E (for a business).

 The most secure way to complete these forms electronically is to enter your information on the tax info tab of your Spoonflower account page.
-If you prefer to complete a written copy of these forms, please download a copy of the Form W-9 here, or the Form W-8BEN here.
+You may also download a copy of the Form W-9 here, or the Form W-8BEN here.
 The Form W-8BEN-E, a form used by non-US entities (businesses rather than individuals), can be downloaded here.
-To send us a form you've downloaded, please print and complete the form, then write or type the email address associated with your Spoonflower account at the top.
-The completed form can be mailed to Spoonflower, Inc 2810 Meridian Parkway, Suite 176 Durham, NC 27713, USA or faxed to +1 (919) 361-6376.
-Please do not email your completed tax forms.
-If you have any questions regarding the completion of this form, please contact us at firstname.lastname@example.org.
+Please DO NOT email your completed tax forms; email is not a secure form of transmission.
+If you have any questions, please contact us at firstname.lastname@example.org.

 - I have earned a small amount of commission but have only ever used it (or plan to use it) to buy fabric.
 Do I still need to complete the form?